-1.4 Appropriate Assessment and relationship with SEA
+2.4 Appropriate Assessment (AA) and Relationship with SEA

-The EU Habitats Directive (92/43/EEC) requires an 'Appropriate Assessment' (AA) be carried out where a P/P is likely to have a significant impact on a European site forming part of the Natura 2000 Network.
+The EU Habitats Directive (92/43/EEC) requires an 'Appropriate Assessment' (AA) be carried out where a P/P is likely to have a significant impact on a European site forming part of the Natura 2000 network of sites.
 European sites include Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).